Hanukkah creates opportunities for families to celebrate their heritage – especially in the kitchen.

-The Jewish festival of Hanukkah, which in 2021 began on Nov.
-28, focuses on the story of the Maccabees.
-But women are also heroes in stories about that era, including Judith and Hannah.
+The Jewish festival of Hanukkah, which in 2022 begins on the evening of Dec.
+18, focuses on the story of the male Maccabees.
+But women are also heroes in histories from that era, including Judith and Hannah.

 For much of American history, the only December holiday to be recognized in the White House was Christmas, but menorah lightings are now an annual tradition.

 Menorahs have now become ubiquitous features around the world during Hanukkah, from Berlin to New York to Melbourne.

 Giving small gifts to children has become common around the world, though nowhere has Hanukkah reached the level of commercialisation that it has in the US.

 Hanukkah demands fewer religious rituals than most other Jewish observances.

 Despite the primacy of Christmas in American culture, the visibility of Hanukkah in pop culture reminds Jews that they have their own holiday in which they can take pride.

 In the United States, Hanukkah has gained much significance.

 Hanukkah is ranked one of Judaism’s minor festivals, but its popularity in the US has a lot to do with America’s Jews trying to fight assimilation into a culture that welcomed them.